General Information

 Typically, unwanted chemicals are collected by REHS for disposal.
 This is done in accordance with Section A. "Policy for the Disposal of Chemicals."
 Certain materials are suitable for drain disposal.
 These should be carefully considered to ensure they do not cause damage to the plumbing system or cause other problems such as odors in a building.

-The materials, which are suitable for drain disposal, are listed in the tables that follow.
+The materials, that are suitable for drain disposal, are listed in the tables that follow.
 Other materials are prohibited from drain disposal without prior approval from REHS.

 If you have questions about the suitability of other materials for drain disposal, or about the proper disposal of any laboratory material, please contact REHS at (732) 445-2550.